 In the digital world, it’s all too easy to attain free media without batting an eye.
-In fact, an estimated 57 million Americans acquire music illegally, according to a 2016 study.
+In fact, despite the prevalence of legal streaming options, more than one-third of music listeners around the world acquire music illegally.
+In fact, more than 130 billion visits were made to piracy websites in 2020.
 Downloading songs, movies, shows and books off the internet has become so normal that many forget it’s actually illegal.
 So, if the majority does it, does that make it okay?
 Or should we attempt to curb the trend of illegal downloading?

 Here are three reasons to embrace illegal downloads, and three reasons to fight against them.

 There is evidence that content creators can actually benefit from piracy.
 For an actor or a musician, exposure is everything.
 Success is generally measured by a song or clip having “gone viral,” and accessibility to said media – i.e. through illegal downloading sites – is a key component of making that happen.
 A few years ago, the EU withheld a study that found that piracy had less of an impact on sales than originally thought.
 It found that copyright infringement of music, books, and video games in Europe didn’t necessarily detract from sales; in this vein, musicians at least generally don’t expect their tracks to be bought.
 After building their brand, musicians’ incomes are instead rooted in merchandise and live performances.
 Additionally, revenue from the music streaming industry is sharply increasing each year, underscoring the fact that a new economy, defined by new norms, has emerged, and it’s here to stay.